 Blackpool Grand Carnival

-The first Blackpool Grand Carnival was held from 9-16 June 1923.
-What a massive event that was!
-2 million visitors attended, arriving on 200 extra trains and 51,000 extra vehicles.
+What a massive event the first Blackpool Grand Carnival was!
+Held from 9-16 June 1923, 2 million visitors attended, arriving on 200 extra trains and 51,000 extra vehicles.
 Based on the world-famous carnival in Nice, it was an attempt to replace the Illuminations.

 Doodles the Clown (real name William McAllister) appeared at the Tower Circus from 1915, but was also Carnival King in 1923.
 He arrived by aeroplane onto the beach – unfortunately the plane turned over as it landed!
-His Queen was Fred Walmsley – the ‘Dame’ from the Pier Show.
+Queen to his King was the ‘Dame’ from the Pier Show, Fred Walmsley.

 The King and Queen led a huge procession, including people wearing papier-mache heads.
 Craftsmen from Nice made them, working in Blackpool at the tram works.

 Did you know?
-In 1924 an old hangar was erected at the side of the Corporation Donkey Stables on Rigby Road.
-Known as the ‘Carnival Shop’ it was where floats were made.
+Floats were made in an old 1924 hangar (known as the ‘Carnival Shop’) at the side of the Corporation Donkey Stables on Rigby Road.
 Then Blackpool Corporation decided not to hold any more carnival events, and in 1936 it became the Illuminations Department.